ChunxuGuo/chunxuguo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chuxu Guo is a FPGA Application Engineer at AMD University Program and a Master Student of Electronic Engineering at ShanghaiTech University.
+Chuxu Guo is an FPGA application engineer intern at AMD University Program and a master student of electronic engineering at ShanghaiTech University.
 His research interests include FPGA hardware accelerator and software-hardware co-design.
 He is currently working on the project of defect detection in the field of semiconductor manufacturing.
 He is also interested in the field of pointcloud accelerator, lightweight encryption IP and reconfigurable computing.

 {style="text-align: justify;"}